navesm/dog-vision/README.md

 # dog-vision
-A multi-class classification model created with TensorFlow and Keras for a deep learning neural network
+A multi-class classification model for determining the breed of a dog from an image, created with TensorFlow and Keras for a deep learning neural network